Mordecai-Wambua/alx-system_engineering-devops/0x00-shell_basics/README.md

 Task 14:
 copies all HTML files from current working directory to its parent but it copies only files that don't exist in its parent or are newer than the ersions in parent

+Task 15:
+command to move all files beginning with an uppercase letter to /tmp/u